Small Mass Limit of a Langevin Equation on a Manifold: Randomly Perturbed Geodesic Flow With Forcing

 This also implies that the real parts of the eigenvalues of $\gamma(u)$ are bounded below by $\gamma_1$ for all $u\in F_O(M)$.
 In addition,

 for any $u\in F_O(M)$ and any $t\geq 0$ (see, for example, p.86 of \cite{teschl2012ordinary}). \end{corollary}

 \begin{lemma} For each $(u_0,v_0)\in N$ there exists a unique globally defined solution $(u_t,v_t)$, $t\in[0,\infty)$ to the SDE \ref{SDE_u_m2} - \ref{SDE_v_m2} that pathwise satisfies the initial conditions.
-It can be chosen so that pathwise, $t \mapsto u_t$ is $C^1$ and satisfies the ODE \ref{u_ode}. \end{lemma} \begin{proof} The diffusion term for the SDE is independent of $v$ and the drift is an affine function of $v$, so compactness of $F_O(M)$ implies that the drift and diffusion are linearly bounded in $v$, uniformly in $u$.
+It can be chosen so that pathwise, $t \mapsto u_t$ is $C^1$ and satisfies the ODE \ref{u_ode}.
+We emphasize that the global in time existence relies on the compactness of $M$. \end{lemma} \begin{proof} The diffusion term for the SDE is independent of $v$ and the drift is an affine function of $v$, so compactness of $F_O(M)$ implies that the drift and diffusion are linearly bounded in $v$, uniformly in $u$.
 Therefore, by embedding $F_O(M)$ compactly in some $\mathbb{R}^l$, one can use the results on global existence and uniqueness of solutions to a vector-valued SDE with linearly bounded coefficients (see for example \cite{karatzas2014brownian}, Theorem 5.2.9) to prove existence of a unique globally defined solution to the SDE that pathwise satisfies the initial conditions.
 One can modify the result on a measure zero set to ensure that the $u$ component is also a $C^1$-function of $t$ and satisfies the ODE \req{u_ode} everywhere, not just a.s. \end{proof}

 Often one is only interested in the evolution of the position, $x_t=\pi(u_t)$, and velocity, $\dot{x}_t$, degrees of freedom.
 The SDE \req{SDE_u_m2} implies that $\dot{x}_t=u_tv_t$ and, pathwise, $u(t)$ is horizontal.
 In particular, for any $w\in\mathbb{R}^n$, $u(t)w$ is parallel transported along $x(t)$, the same as for the deterministic system.
 The following lemma captures the dependence of the solution on the choice of an initial frame in the case where $\sigma$ is given by \req{sigma_tensor}. \begin{lemma} Let $h\in O(\mathbb{R}^n)$ and $(u_t,v_t)$ be the solution to \reqr{SDE_u_m2}{SDE_v_m2} corresponding to the initial condition $(u_0,v_0)$.
 Suppose $\sigma(u)$ is obtained from $\sigma(x)$ as in $\req{sigma_tensor}$.
 Then